jayspeidell/jayspeidell.github.io/_pages/about.md

   - /about.html
 ---

-I'm a sales and marketing professional in Seattle pursuing continuing education to build a career in data science.
-For the past three years I've been teaching myself programming, math, statistics, and machine learning.
-I'm also studying Computer Science at Old Dominion University with an expected graduation date of August 2020.
+Thanks for visitng my portfolio website!
+I'm a Computer Science major graduating this summer and excited to kick off my career in data science!
+I've spend the last four year independently studying math, stats, programming, and machine learning alongside pursuing my B.S. in Computer Science at Old Dominion University.

-In what little free time I have you'll find me doing Kaggle competitions, 3D printing, hiking, and mountain biking!
+I built this website to to give you an idea of the skills I've developed, the technologies and frameworks I've learned, and the projects I've completed.
+Check out the Projects and Resume tabs to learn more and see how I can add value to your data science team.

+I'd also like to add some additional context that might not come across on paper.
+My career experience is very well rounded and I bring a unique perspective to the table.
+I come from a marketing background, and continue to work full time as a Marketing Manager as I pursue my education.
+I've also worked as a teacher for several years before that.

+I have a true passion for math and numbers, but I also bring to the table the ability to communicate and translate highly technical concepts and jargon into terms that a lay person can understand and engage with.
+I believe that this combination of teaching, communication, and technology skills will make me an exceptional data scientist.

-While you're here, check out a sample of projects I've worked on and my 3D printed trail maps!
+And while you're here, check out my 3D printed trail maps!
+It's an original concept I created to merge my interests of hiking and mountain biking with data and programming.